Hôtel Ritz Paris: Noteworthy historical occurrences

 During the summer of 1940, the Luftwaffe, the air forces of Nazi Germany during the Second World War, set up their headquarters at the Ritz, with their chief Hermann Göring.

 Ernest Hemingway, who stayed at the hotel many times after World War II, was there when he learned his third wife, Martha Gellhorn, wanted a divorce.
 He reacted to the news by throwing her photo into a Ritz toilet and then shooting the photo and the toilet with his pistol.

 Actress and Titanic survivor Dorothy Gibson died of a stroke in this hotel on 16 February 1946.

 On 22 April 1955, the Duke and Duchess of Parma hosted a coming out ball for their daughter, Princess Cécile Marie of Bourbon-Parma, at the hotel.

-On 30 August 1997, Diana, Princess of Wales, and Al-Fayed's son Dodi Al-Fayed, and their chauffeur Henri Paul, dined in the Imperial Suite of the hotel before leaving the hotel with bodyguard Trevor Rees-Jones, only to have a fatal car accident in the Pont de l'Alma underpass early the next day.
+On 30 August 1997, Diana, Princess of Wales, and her boyfriend, Al-Fayed's son Dodi, dined in the Imperial Suite of the hotel hours before a fatal car accident in the Pont de l'Alma underpass claimed both of their lives.
+Also killed was their driver, deputy head of hotel security Henri Paul; a fourth occupant in the car, bodyguard Trevor Rees-Jones was badly injured but survived.

 On 10 January 2018, five men stole millions of euros worth of jewelry from within the hotel; three were subsequently caught before escaping.